Beside the Mountain

 Jump to Recipe Print Recipe

-Vanilla is something I like to have in my pantry all the time for making my healthy treats and baking not just good but incredible.
-Making homemade vanilla is easy, here's my step-by-step instructions with photos.
+Vanilla is something I like to have in my pantry all the time for making my healthy treats and baking to be, not just good, but incredible.
+Making homemade vanilla is easy.
+Once you bottle it, you will need to wait at least 8 weeks, but 6 months (or longer) is even better for really amazing flavor!
+Here are my step-by-step instructions with photos.

 Light brown vanilla in swing top bottles with vanilla beans inside.